This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Another water cream without niacinamide, but with a more complex formula this time.

-This cream by FAB is a good moisturizer for fungal acne which contains a few coconut extracts.
+This cream by FAB is a good moisturiser for fungal acne, which contains a few coconut extracts.

-This cream also contains licorice root extract, which has anecdotal evidence for brightening skin.
+This cream also contains liquorice root extract, which has anecdotal evidence for brightening skin.

-Best moisturizers for fungal acne in the US
+Best Moisturisers for Fungal Acne in the US

-If you’re in the US and looking to pick up a fungal acne moisturizer in Target, for example, I’ve got a few choices.
+If you’re in the US and looking to pick up a fungal acne moisturiser in Target, for example, I’ve got a few choices.

 Peach & Lily constantly surprises me with how aesthetic AND good their products are.

-You might have come across Malezia while searching up the best moisturizers for fungal acne already.
+You might have come across Malezia while searching for the best moisturisers for fungal acne already.

 This is because Malezia is a brand founded by the owner of Simple Skincare Science.